carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.TrafficLightState<a name="carla.TrafficLightState"></a>
 All possible states for traffic lights.
-These can either change with a specific time step or be changed manually.
+These can either change at a specific time step or be changed manually.
 Take a look at this [recipe](../python_cookbook/#traffic-lights-recipe) to see an example.

 <h3>Instance Variables</h3>
 - <a name="carla.TrafficLightState.Green"></a>**<font color="#f8805a">Green</font>**